victorhqc/fuji/README.md

 # fuji
-Read Fujifilm Recipe Settings from EXIF using exiftool
+Read Fujifilm Recipe Settings from EXIF using exiftool.

 ## Requirements